aspose-slides/Aspose.Slides-Documentation/net/developer-guide/technical-articles/exporting-presentations-to-html-with-externally-linked-images/_index.md

 }
 ```

-We assigned **SlideImageFormat.Svg** to the **SlideImageFormat** property which means the resulting HTML file will contain SVG data inside to draw the presentation contents.
+We assigned `SlideImageFormat.Svg` to the `SlideImageFormat` property so that the resulting HTML file will contain SVG data to draw the presentation contents.

-As for the content types, it depends on the actual image data contained in the presentation.
-If there are raster bitmaps in the presentation then the class code must be ready to process both ‘image/jpeg’ and ‘image/png’ content types.
-The actual content type of raster bitmap images exported may not match that of images stored in the presentation.
-The Aspose.Slides internal algorithms perform size optimization and use either JPG or PNG codec whichever generates smaller data size.
+Content types: If the presentation contains raster bitmaps, then the class code must be prepared to process both 'image/jpeg' and 'image/png' content types.
+The content of the exported bitmap images may not match what was stored in the presentation.
+Aspose.Slides internal algorithms perform size optimization and use either JPG or PNG codec (depending on which generates a smaller data size).
 Images containing alpha-channel (transparency) are always encoded to PNG.